 The Committee on African Studies offers funding to Harvard graduate students traveling to any African country for thesis research, internship, volunteer work or study abroad.
 Grants require a minimum stay of eight weeks in Africa.
 January Term grants for a stay of three weeks are also available.

-Stipend: cost of round-trip airfare and a limited stipend
+Award: cost of round-trip airfare and a limited stipend

 Deadline: Friday, February 13, 2015 at 3pm for Summer Grants.
 (The 2015 JTerm deadline has passed.)